 We started with a picture in the office taken by Don Wood back in the 1950's showing the Wilmington Shop full of Pennsylvania Railroad GG-1s.
 We went into the locomotive shop next.

-Amtrak ACS-64 639.
+Amtrak ACS-64 639 built by Siemens in 2015.
 They told us that Amtrak thinks Siemens did an outstanding job of building these and Amtrak has had no major problems with any of them.
 We then went into the cab of this locomotive.

 The cab controls of Amtrak ACS-64 639.
 These units have a central aisle which makes maintaining them much easier than any other kind of engine.